Networked Temperature Sensor

 Step 8: Enjoy

 Enjoy.
 Place the NTS on your prototype project to monitor temperature over long periods of time.
-Place on your 3d printer if you're worried able thermal run away events and filling your apartment with smoke.
+Place on your 3d printer if you're worried about thermal run away events and filling your apartment with smoke.
 Place on your bonsai to know when it's too hot outside and time to bring the plant inside.
 Go wild.

 Happy Bonsai